mtumilowicz/solidity-token-design-patterns-workshop/README.txt

 * types
     * fungible asset
         * means that the individual units of an asset are interchangeable and essentially indistinguishable from one another
+        * not unique and divisable entity
         * example: currency
             * $50 is always $50
     * non-fungible asset
         * means that the individual units of an asset are distinct and unique
             * often possessing specific attributes, characteristics, or properties that set them apart from one another
             * cannot be exchanged on a one-to-one basis
+        * unique and indivisible entity
+        * examples
-        * example: education and certification
+            1. education and certification
                 * Einstein diploma is not the same as Oppenheimer diploma
+            1. diamonds
+                * aren’t interchangeable as they all have different cuts, colours and sizes
+                * can’t swap one diamond for another because they won’t be guaranteed to hold the same value
 * history
     * coin is a digital asset which is native to its blockchain
     * Bitcoin established the paradigm for other crypto projects: in order to issue any digital currency, a separate blockchain must be launched